Hardi185/ReactJS/Project/reactbasicprg/README.md

 Webpack Default Behavior: Webpack (used by create-react-app) considers index.js as the default entry point in the src folder if not explicitly specified in its configuration.
 Simplifies Imports: If a folder contains an index.js file, you can import from the folder directly without specifying the file name.

+---

+## What is npm run build and npm run start?

+**npm run start:**
+- Starts the development server.
+- Runs on localhost:3000 by default.
+- Watches for file changes and reloads the browser.

+**npm run build:**
+- Creates an optimized production-ready build.
+- Outputs minified files in the build folder for deployment.

+---

+## What is React.StrictMode?

+- A development tool that highlights potential problems in an application.
+- Wraps components in React.StrictMode to check for:
+-    Unsafe lifecycle methods.
+-    Deprecated APIs.
+-    Side effects during rendering.